Unraveling the Impact of Oxalates on Chronic Disease: A Comprehensive Guide for Nutritionists

 • Vulvodynia

-Julie_Speaking_Autism_Summit_2015For fifteen years I’ve researched and educated parents and clinicians about therapeutic diet and nutrition for autism.
+Julie_Speaking_Autism_Summit_2015For more than 20 years I’ve researched and educated parents and clinicians about therapeutic diet and nutrition for autism.
 It’s a very complex chronic disorder, and studying its intricacies provides great insight into addressing a wide variety of health conditions.

 From the list of conditions in this article alone, you can see the similarities of implicating factors are great.
 Autism and many other disorders share underlying mechanisms of inflammation, mitochondrial dysfunction, and faulty methylation and sulfation, as well as digestive disorders, leaky gut, and dysbiosis as we’ve discussed today.